8bithero/bundlebee/README.md

 ### Add App to Sandbox
 **POST** /api/v1/add_to_sandbox/:app_id

-*Note: You must pass 'token' as either a request parameter or as a URL parameter.*
+*Note: You may pass 'token' as either a request parameter or as a URL parameter.*

 **Example return data**